justinrhammonds/card-sharp-game/README.md

 * **Custom Modal component** displays final score at the conclusion of each game.

 ## Features Planned, Not Yet Implemented
-* Save, Store, and Display High Score - will feature an API that updates the top ten all-time high score list, and a component that collects new high score details when eligible at the conclusion of a game
+* HIGH SCORE LIST - integration with a Node API will update an all-time high score list.
-* Optimized "Portrait" Mobile View Layout - this will essentially zoom in on the important cards in game flow for "portrait" mode in smaller mobile displays
+* I'm planning to implement the app in Vue Native for download onto devices.
-* Ability to click 'New Game' when game is currently loaded to reset and begin a new game
+* At some point, I'd like the tutorial to be an interactive walk-through.

 ***